What are Futures? – Meaning of Futures

 There are 4 types of Derivatives Contracts in India

-Now that you understand derivatives, let take another example to understand futures contract.
+Now that you understand derivatives, let take another example to understand what are futures.

-A futures contract is a standardised agreement to buy or sell the underlying asset at a pre-determined price on a specific date.
+Futures is a standardised agreement to buy or sell the underlying asset at a pre-determined price on a specific date.
+The underlying asset can be a stock, currency, commodities or an index.

 So, every futures contract has the following: